marjan-mesgarani/smartctl-linux/README.md

 # smartctl-linux
 A utility for extracting and formatting important S.M.A.R.T statistics from physical disks on Linux in JSON format for further analysis in monitoring tools.
-This utility can be used on HPE, SuperMicro, rackmount servers, etc. which are runnung a Linux OS.
+This utility can be used on HPE, SuperMicro, rackmount servers, etc. which are running a Linux OS.

 # Dependencies